April 13, 2019

 Amy Oxford (creator of my favourite punch needle) has loads of video tutorials on her website that cover topics such as calculating yarn amounts, working with different fibres and choosing frame types.

 Rose Pearlman has two helpful videos on the basics of punch needle and how to get started with your stitching.
-Be sure to check out Melissa Lowry's beautiful I Make Things video to learn more about her process and craft.
+Be sure to check out Melissa Lowry's beautiful I Make Things video to learn more about Rose's process and craft.
+December 2019 update: Rose just released her own book full of abstract punch needle inspiration.

 The Fall 2018 issue of Uppercase Magazine featured a number of punch needle artists and makers.
 How beautiful is the punch needle colour wheel on the cover??